BATBlondes Against TrumpWoman-owned politics. Receipts are not optional.

 Where the taste goes next

-The homepage, the archive, and the merch test all answer to the same brief.
+The front page, archive, and notebook all answer to the same woman.

-The public site should feel cohesive: the home page invites you in, the archive keeps the memory, the notebook shows the process, and the visual language makes the whole thing feel collectible instead of disposable.
+BAT should feel cohesive: the front page invites you in, the archive keeps the memory, the notebook keeps the receipts close, and the visual language makes the whole thing feel deliberate instead of disposable.